-The deadliest jellyfish in the world is found off the Australia coast.
+The deadliest jellyfish in the world is found off the Australian coast.

-The Sydney Funnelweb spider is considered to be the world’s most deadly spider.
-It can kill you in less than 2 hours.
-The only animals without immunity to the Funnelweb’s venom are humans and monkeys.
+The Sydney funnel-web spider is considered to be the world’s most deadly spider.
+It can kill you in less than two hours.
+The only animals without immunity to the funnel-web’s venom are humans and monkeys.

 Vegemite is made from yeast extract and is common around Australia.
-It is also one of the grossest things I’ve ever eaten in my entire life.
+It’s also one of the grossest things I’ve ever eaten in my entire life.

-For more information about Australia including more facts, figures, things to do, and places to see, come over and visit my in depth section on Australia.
+For more information about Australia, including more facts, figures, things to do, and places to see, read these other articles on my site: